Pendon13/MLSparkCloudComputing/jap229-README.md

 Click the group under Security groups.
 Click Edit inbound rules.
 Add rule: SSH MyIP

+Connect to the EC2 Instance using the key generated.

 ## Training the Model

 After accessing the EMR Core EC2 Instance (user ec2-user), copy and paste the code in this github to the EC2 Instance File system.